-Please note these items can be replaced by other items.
+\ Please note these items can be replaced by other items.
 You can have more items and have different groups to measure different items.
-The teacher has the table on a chart paper.

-3. The teacher puts up the chart on the board and writes the groups' findings.

-4. The teacher asks the class, "What do you notice about the ratios of the items?"

-a.
-Anticipated response: "They are all similar (~3.14)."

-5. Inform the class that this number (3.14) is called pi (π) and that this ratio represents a constant relationship between diameter and circumference regardless of the size of a circle.

-6. Think-pair-share: "Use the 3 numbers (diameter, circumference, pi) to create a formula."
+- 3. The teacher puts up the chart on the board and writes the groups' findings. - 4.
+The teacher asks the class, "What do you notice about the ratios of the items?" - a.
+Anticipated response: "They are all similar (~3.14)." - 5.
+Inform the class that this number (3.14) is called pi $(\pi)$ and that this ratio represents a constant relationship between diameter and circumference regardless of the size of a circle. - 6.
+Think-pair-share: "Use the 3 numbers (diameter, circumference, pi) to create a formula."

-pi x diameter = circumference (πd = C)
+pi x diameter = circumference ( $\pi d = C$ )